BradleyCodeU/bradleycodeu.github.io/_apcsa/110_math_class/ClubMeeting/instructions.md

   1. Where will we meet?
 Your code will randomly pick either 266 or 267.
   1. What time will we meet?
 Your code will randomly pick either 3, 4, or 5.
   1. What grade will provide snacks?
-Your code will randomly pick either 9, 10, 11, or 12.
+Your code will randomly pick either 9, 10, 11, or 12 using the cheatersDiceMin method
   1. What will the membership fee be?
-Your code will randomly pick a number 5 to 15.
+Your code will randomly pick a number 5 to 15 using the cheatersDiceMax method
   1. 5th Random Choice (Something you make up.
 Every student in class should have something unique)

 Ideas for the 5th Random Choice (unique for each student)...